Set-Theoretic Geology: The generic mantle

 We are of course interested more generally in the question of in what sense the generic multiverse itself may be downward directed, downward set-directed or locally downward set-directed.
 These questions are easy enough to formalize directly in the toy model approach, but in the full context of forcing over $V$, the questions can present meta-mathematical difficulties for the general case, although they are also consequences of other axioms, such as the solid generic bedrock axiom, which are formalizable.
 At least part of the interest in such questions, of course, has to do with their relation to the following question.

 \begin{question} Does the generic mantle necessarily satisfy \ZFC? \end{question}

-Although we have introduced the mantle and the generic mantle as distinct notions, we do not actually know that they are different.
+Although we have introduced the mantle and the generic mantle as distinct notions, as we mentioned earlier we do not actually know that they are different.
 We have as yet no models in which the mantle differs from the generic mantle.

 \begin{question} Is it consistent with \ZFC\ that the mantle is different from the generic mantle? \end{question}

 At the end of the next section, we shall see that all the previous questions have simple answers if the universe is constructible from a set.